 Microsoft Convergence, once again, provided an excellent platform for the Microsoft community to exchange ideas and learn all of the new and exciting trends in the Microsoft ecosystem.

-Cincom CPQ – A multi-channel configure-price-quote and guided selling platform that aligns with the way customers want to buy – across any channel, any application and any device.
+Cincom CPQ is a multi-channel configure-price-quote and guided selling platform that aligns with the way customers want to buy across any channel, any application and any device.
 Schedule a free CPQ demo.

 Source: Smart Selling